DIMSI-IS/BackROLL/README.md

 ### Quickstart 🚀

 Use Bash to run the download-and-run one-liner of your choice.
+You will be guided through the setup of the components and some accounts.
+If you want to use your own OpenID provider or database please prepare your credentials.

+After the setup process, the containers will be starting.
+Then open your host address in a web browser to access the Backroll’s UI.

 #### Latest release

 ```bash
 source <(curl -L https://github.com/DIMSI-IS/BackROLL/releases/download/vTODO/quickstart.sh)
 ```

 #### Latest prerelease or release

 ```bash